 Is it possible to construct Azure Virtual WAN with a Resource Manager template?

-A simple configuration of one Virtual WAN with one hub and one vpnsite can be created using an Azure Quick Start Template.
-Virtual WAN is primarily a REST or Portal driven service.
+A simple configuration of one Virtual WAN with one hub and one vpnsite can be created using an quickstart template.
+Virtual WAN is primarily a REST or portal driven service.

 Is branch-to-branch connectivity allowed in Virtual WAN?

-Does this Virtual WAN require ExpressRoute from each site?
+Does Virtual WAN require ExpressRoute from each site?

-No, the Virtual WAN does not require ExpressRoute from each site.
-It uses standard IPsec site-to-site connectivity via Internet links from the device to an Azure Virtual WAN hub.
+No. Virtual WAN does not require ExpressRoute from each site.
 Your sites may be connected to a provider network using an ExpressRoute circuit.
-For Sites that are connected using ExpressRoute in Virtual Hub (Under Preview), sites can have branch to branch traffic flow between VPN and ExpressRoute.
+For Sites that are connected using ExpressRoute to a virtual hub as well as IPsec VPN into the same hub, virtual hub provides transit connectivity between the VPN and ExpressRoute user.

-Is there a network throughput limit when using Azure Virtual WAN?
+Is there a network throughput or connection limit when using Azure Virtual WAN?

 How is traffic routed on the Azure backbone?

-The traffic follows the pattern: branch device ->ISP->Microsoft Edge->Microsoft DC->Microsoft edge->ISP->branch device
+The traffic follows the pattern: branch device ->ISP->Microsoft network edge->Microsoft DC (hub VNet)->Microsoft network edge->ISP->branch device

 In this model, what do you need at each site?
 Just an internet connection?